Four Underrated British Sitcoms To Stream

 There’s something glorious about the Great British sitcom, and down the years there have been some real classics with the likes of Outnumbered, Fresh Meat and Cold Feet all being popular in parts of the country.
 There are also many that are underrated though and below you’ll find our top picks for the most underrated British sitcoms to stream…

-The boom of bingo has been huge in recent years and most of our smartphones now have a bingo app to play on such is its popularity.
+The boom of bingo has been huge in recent years and most of our smartphones now have a bingo app you can play, such is its popularity.
 The game is also a British institution and back in the early 2000s a sitcom was created based upon a bingo caller at a bingo hall in Liverpool.
 The sitcom starred Sheridan Smith, who has gone on to star in a number of hit shows in the UK and US, and it really reflects what British bingo halls were like at the time.
 There are only 15 episodes and the show was relatively short-lived, but it’s certainly one to look out for.

 Friday Night Dinner